mozman/ezdxf/docs/source/dxfinternals/layout_management.rst

     ...

-And as it seems this is also not enough for a well defined LAYOUT, at least a "main" VIEWPORT entity with ID=1 is required for paper space layouts, located in the entity space of the layout.
+And as it seems this is also not enough for a well defined LAYOUT, at least a "main" VIEWPORT entity with ID=1 is required for paperspace layouts, located in the entity space of the layout.

-The model space layout requires (?) a VPORT entity in the VPORT table (group code 331 in the AcDbLayout subclass).
+The modelspace layout requires (?) a VPORT entity in the VPORT table (group code 331 in the AcDbLayout subclass).

 Main VIEWPORT Entity for LAYOUT
 -------------------------------

 The "main" viewport for layout ``Layout1`` shown above.
 This viewport is located in the associated BLOCK definition called ``*Paper_Space0``.
 Group code 330 in subclass AcDbLayout points to the BLOCK_RECORD of ``*Paper_Space0``.
-Remember: the entities of the `active` paper space layout are located in the ENTITIES section, therefore ``Layout1`` is not the active paper space layout.
+Remember: the entities of the `active` paperspace layout are located in the ENTITIES section, therefore ``Layout1`` is not the active paperspace layout.

-The "main" VIEWPORT describes, how the application shows the paper space layout on the screen, and I guess only AutoCAD needs this values.
+The "main" VIEWPORT describes, how the application shows the paperspace layout on the screen, and I guess only AutoCAD needs this values.
 And the most values

 .. image:: gfx/main_viewport.jpg